ctrimble/ctrimble.github.io/source/_posts/2014-03-23-installing-asmifier.markdown

 title: "Installing ASMifier"
 date: 2014-03-23 08:13:57 -0700
 comments: true
-categories: [bytecode Java8 ASM]
+categories: [bytecode, Java 8, ASM, Signal]
 ---
 With the release of Java 8, it is time to figure out the impact of the new language features on some of my projects.
-In particular, I have a project called Chlorine that transforms class files as they are loaded.
-To get a better idea of what is going on in the bytecode, I have been turning some compiled classes into ASM class visitors, using ASMifier.
+To get a better idea of what is going on in the bytecode, I have been transforming some compiled classes into ASM class visitors, using ASMifier.
 I will be sharing those in some later posts, but I thought I would get started with some instruction on how to install and use ASMifier to look at bytecode.